 Located in the higher elevations of Bolivia, the Ulla-Ulla Biosphere Reserve protects part of the Central Andean wet puna ecoregion.
 It contains a combination of ecological formations, including the high plateau, tundra, high cordillera, mountains, lakes, river headwaters and a permanent snow zone.

 Ulla-Ulla Biosphere Reserve

-The Biosphere Reserve has an average elevation of over 4000 m (13,123 ft) above sea level.
+The Ulla-Ulla Biosphere Reserve is located 160 km (100 mi) northwest of La Paz, and the Peruvian border makes up its western boundary.
+The Biosphere Reserve has an average elevation of over 4,000 m (13,123 ft) above sea level.
 It is part of the Apolobamba Integrated Management Natural Area, a protected area of Bolivia.

-In the cordillera and the heads of valleys, deer (Odocoileus sp.) and spectacled bear (Tremarctos ornatus) can be found.
+In the Cordillera and the heads of valleys, deer (Odocoileus sp.) and spectacled bear (Tremarctos ornatus) can be found.
 It is also the home of the Andean Condor (Vultur gryphus).

-Due to the variety of habitats and ecological formations, the reserve is of exceptional importance for scientific research.
+Due to the variety of habitats and ecological formations, the Ulla-Ulla Biosphere Reserve is of exceptional importance for scientific research.

 The main goal of the Ulla-Ulla Biosphere Reserve is to protect natural, cultural, historical and anthropologic values through sustainable management of natural resources with local participation and scientific support.